TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Consider watching for a url change (e.g. from vue router) and send a ctrl msg if not sending a new connection (e.g. from an actual page change).
   * Consider adding `exists` and `visible` methods for checking if an element exists on the page and whether it is visible to the user.
   * Look at [`window.prompt`](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt), [`window.confirm`](https://developer.mozilla.org/en-US/docs/Web/API/Window/confirm) and [`<dialog>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) - should _ui implement these?
+  * Get better control over what control messages can be sent.
+Centralise the list of control messages in use.

   * Add ability to save the current DOM.
     * To local storage - with option to reload on reload